5 tips for measuring marketing effectiveness across the funnel

 For example, you might use an ad server to set up a rule to show audiences who have previously viewed your product a different CTA than audiences who haven’t (e.g., “Buy now” versus “Learn more”) to optimize your campaigns.
 You might also customize imagery based on the location of your intended audience, or configure rules to show creative spotlighting your second-best-selling product if your best seller is out of stock.
 Amazon Ad Server can take any type of signal or data feed and use that to create hundreds of thousands of creatives to help you reach the right audience with the right creative at the right time.
 For example, Suds might use Amazon Ad Server to test whether images of Stinson Beach work better for audiences in the Bay Area.

 Amazon Ad Server provides aggregate reporting (for metrics like reach, clicks, etc.) and path-to-purchase insights from your brand’s site as well as Amazon, so you have a single source of truth for all of your marketing activities.
 For example, if Suds issues a coupon on its website and wants to understand coupon redemption, Amazon Ad Server can report on total redemptions across all of Suds’ media providers, including Amazon Ads.
-Amazon Ad Server can also tell you how those conversions mapped to different creative, geolocations, device types, etc., or provide insight into the event that led shoppers to click on an ad and download a coupon—even if that event takes place off Amazon.
+Amazon Ad Server can also tell you how those conversions mapped to different creative, geolocations, device types, etc., or provide insight into the event that led shoppers to click on an ad and download a coupon—even if that event takes place wherever they spend time.